Curb soaring population growth? Keep girls in school

 Robinson was denounced from church pulpits but held firm.

 "It brought home to me that it's not just a matter of changing legislation.
-It's a deeply cultural behavioral issue," she said.
+It's a deeply cultural behavioural issue," she said.

 "There has to be very wide discussion and the real change has to come through education and through a bottom-up approach in communities."